blockchain-certificates/ld-koblitz-signatures/ld_koblitz_signatures/jws.md

 Currently the code is able to construct the correct unencoded payload from the headers and the json-ld document and produce a correct signature.

+## Steps to produce a correct JSON-LD signature with JWS
+We start with a JSON-LD document and we want to produce JSON Web Signature:

+1. Normalize the JSON-LD with the URDNA2015 algorithm (not sure if this is correct)
+2. SHA256 hash the normalized JSON-LD
+3. Use the hash as the input for JWS signature with the header `{"alg":"RS256","b64":false,"crit":["b64"]}`
+4. Create a new key `signatureValue` in the JSON-LD document and use the generated signature as its value.

+## Steps to verify
+We have not implemented the verification algorithm so this is just a tentative description of what should happen:

+1. Remove the `signatureValue` from the JSON-LD document
+2. Normalize the resulting JSON-LD document (without the `signatureValue` key)
+3. SHA256 hash the normalized JSON-LD
+4. Use the hash and the payload as inputs to JWS verification algorithm

+Open questions.
+Since we are dealing with unencoded payloads and since RS256 already hashes the input is there really a need to hash the normalized JSON-LD or can we just use the normalized JSON-LD as an input to the JWS signing algorithm.

 ## Problems encountered